-To address the Nation's challenges in research, the NIH developed a series of initiatives, collectively known as the NIH Roadmap for Medical Research.
-As part of these initiatives, the NIH has proposed to re-engineer clinical research with the establishment of a new research model defined as Clinical and Translational Research.
+To address the nation’s challenges in research, the NIH developed a series of initiatives, collectively known as the NIH Roadmap for Medical Research.
+As part of these initiatives, the NIH has proposed to re-engineer clinical research with the establishment of a new research model defined as “Clinical and Translational Research”.
 The primary goal of this course is to review the process of Clinical and Translational Research from generation of the research idea to publication of the study manuscript.
-For more information about the course download the symposium brochure.

 A strong knowledge of basic practices is essential for individuals responsible for the infection prevention and control activities regardless of healthcare settings.
 This is designed to provide programmatic elements that serve as the foundation for an effective infection pre-vention and control program as well as strategies for implementation.
 Throughout this one day course, ses-sions will focus on the needs of the novice to the expe-rienced Infection Preventionist, others supporting the program, and individuals working to address the full spectrum of patient safety interventions.
 Content will blend with the program provided on the next day that addresses vaccines, vaccine preventable diseases, and best immunization practices.

 The successful implementation of a clinical trial depends in a great part on the activities performed by the clinical research coordinator (CRC) working under the direction of the clinical investigator.

 This course will review the knowledge and skills necessary to be an effective CRC.
 During the course, the duties and responsibilities of a CRC before, during, and after completion of a clinical trial will be reviewed.

 This course is a concise review of vaccines, vaccine preventable diseases, and the systems and processes necessary for safe vaccine handling, management and administration.

 Primary goal is to provide information regarding: